ptraunf/cf-hardhat/README.md

 - Define directives that depend on environment variables

 ### Usage
-The `CspOptions` includes `policies` configuration.
+The `CspOptions` include `policies` configuration.
 Policies may be defined as an array of strings, or as a function that resolves to a string, given a context with `env`.

 ```typescript
 // In functions/_middleware.ts: